TC-Zheng/ActuosusAI/README.md

 ### Manual Installation (Without Docker)

 Refer to the Docker Compose files for how to set up the project manually.
-But it's basically a standard python poetry project and next.js project with the gpu support requiring installing a few extra things.
+It's basically a standard python poetry and next.js project with the gpu support requiring installing a few extra things.

 ## Development